mikaelwills/SpaceNotes/README.md

 | **Export freedom** | Native files | Native files | Lossy export | Lossy export | Markdown | Native files | Varies | Markdown | Native files |
 | **End-to-end encrypted** | No | No | No | No | Yes | N/A | No | No | N/A |

-**SpaceNotes is for you if:**
-- You want Obsidian-style markdown notes accessible everywhere
-- You don't trust cloud providers with your personal notes
-- You have a home server, NAS, or VPS and want to use it
-- You want AI to help organize and search your notes
-- You're tired of sync conflicts and delayed updates

-**SpaceNotes is NOT for you if:**
-- You don't have a home server, NAS, or VPS (there's no hosted option)
+**Requirements:**
+- A server you control (home server, NAS, VPS, Raspberry Pi)
-- You're not comfortable with Docker, command line, or basic networking
+- Comfort with Docker and basic command line
-- You need E2E encryption (consider Notesnook instead)
-- You want a polished, plug-and-play experience (consider Obsidian Sync)
-- You need multi-user collaboration with permissions (not supported yet)
+- A private network setup (Tailscale, WireGuard, or similar)

+**Current limitations:**
+- No hosted option - you must run your own server
-- You're not on a private network like Tailscale/WireGuard (exposing to public internet requires extra security setup)
+- No E2E encryption - security comes from self-hosting on a private network
+- No multi-user collaboration yet
+- Early-stage software - expect rough edges

 ## Components

 - **SpacetimeDB** - Real-time database.
 Clients connect once and receive instant updates.
-- **Filesystem sync Daemon** - Watches your notes folder and syncs bidirectionally with SpacetimeDB.
+- **Filesystem Sync Daemon** - Watches your notes folder and syncs bidirectionally with SpacetimeDB.
-- **MCP Server** - Let AI services read/write your notes directly.
+- **MCP Server** - Lets AI assistants (Claude Code, Cursor, etc.) read/write your notes.
+- **OpenCode** (optional) - Headless AI chat server.
+Provides the chat interface in the Flutter client using free or bring-your-own API keys.
 - **[Flutter Client](https://github.com/mikaelwills/spacenotes-client)** - Native apps for iOS, Android, macOS, Windows, Linux, and web.

 ## Standard Ports